Angling at Ballynahinch, Annacloy and Quoile Rivers

 Above the railway bridge is a game fishery.

 Access to the water is easy on the south side where the road runs near the water.
 A path and some stands are provided.
-The disabled anglers’ car park is available at the old flood gates.
+A car park is available at the old flood gates with disabled parking spaces.

 Care for the environment

-From Steamboat Quay to the Quoile Barrier, fishing is not permitted in the interests of the protection of wildlife.
-Anglers should not disturb wildlife or leave behind rod line, lead shot or other litter.
+From Steamboat Quay to the Quoile Barrier, fishing is not allowed in the interests of the protection of wildlife.

 How to get there